MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/plan-phone-system-with-on-premises-pstn-connectivity.md

 In addition you must ensure the following:

 - **On-premises Enterprise Voice is configured and tested for on-premises users** This includes PSTN connectivity components.
-For more information, see the following topics if you are using Skype for Business Server 2015, see[Plan for Enterprise Voice in Skype for Business Server 2015](../../plan-your-deployment/enterprise-voice-solution/enterprise-voice.md) and[Deploy Enterprise Voice in Skype for Business Server 2015](../../deploy-1/deploy-enterprise-voice/deploy-enterprise-voice.md).
+For more information, see the following topics if you are using Skype for Business Server 2015, see [Plan for Enterprise Voice in Skype for Business Server 2015](../../plan-your-deployment/enterprise-voice-solution/enterprise-voice.md) and[Deploy Enterprise Voice in Skype for Business Server 2015](../../deploy-1/deploy-enterprise-voice/deploy-enterprise-voice.md).

     If you are using Lync Server 2013, see [Planning for Enterprise Voice in Lync Server 2013](https://technet.microsoft.com/library/gg413081%28v=ocs.15%29.aspx) and[Deploying Enterprise Voice in Lync Server 2013](https://technet.microsoft.com/EN-US/library/gg412876%28v=ocs.15%29.aspx).

 - **Active Directory synchronization** You must configure Active Directory synchronization using Azure AD Connect.
-For more information, see[Managing Azure AD Connect](https://azure.microsoft.com/en-us/documentation/articles/active-directory-aadconnect-whats-next/).
+For more information, see [Managing Azure AD Connect](https://azure.microsoft.com/en-us/documentation/articles/active-directory-aadconnect-whats-next/).

     > [!NOTE]
     > The version of AAD Connect you use must be version 1.0.9125.0 or later.
 If you are using an earlier version of AAD Connect tools or DirSync, please upgrade to the supported version.
 You can upgrade your current installation and maintain any custom rules you have defined in your environment.